 Nine HOA Guidelines for a Successful Community

-If you volunteer your services to your homeowners association, you know there are many rewards – but also, quite a few challenges.
-There are residents with individual demands and concerns and Board members who may have difficulty agreeing.
-There is also the critical need to carefully develop – and adhere to – a strict budget.
+If you volunteer on your homeowner’s association board, you know that there are many rewards and a few challenges, too.
+Some residents may have individual demands and concerns, and some of your board members may have difficulty agreeing.
+There is also the critical need to develop and adhere to a strict budget carefully.
 And that’s just the beginning.
 With all of the community's demands, being a board member can seem a little daunting.
 But the following nine HOA guidelines can help you steer your community to success.

 1. Put the community first.